 Without further ado, here are six tips for helping your man through erectile dysfunction.

 It’s not about you.
 Don’t go on a head-trip worrying about what you did wrong, or whether or not you turn him on.
 The voices might be saying something like:

 “He thinks my (whatever you judge most about yourself) is gross and he’s just not willing to say it…”

-In it’s simplest form, if your partner is between the ages of 20-60, intermittent erectile dysfunction usually comes down to high stress levels and/or cardiovascular issues.
+Simply put, if your partner is between the ages of 20-60, intermittent erectile dysfunction usually comes down to high stress levels.

 Indulging in your own insecurities, while he’s neck deep in his, creates two triggered people who are (at best) silently caught up in their stories, and (at worst) lashing out at each other and making each other wrong to mask their pain.
 This sets up an incredibly volatile situation where neither person is able to hold space for the other, or truly listen, usually resulting in mutually hurt feelings and disconnection.

 Whether it’s the right thing to do or not, men invest so much personal stock in their ability to please their partner and perform in the bedroom.
 We’re raised to believe that our worth comes from what we do, rather than who we are.
 Not being able to get it up makes us feel inadequate, like we’ve failed at the one thing we should be able to do – help make you happy.

 Since sexuality is the most vulnerable and intimate arena of our lives, erectile issues can trip our deepest core wounds around self-worth and lovability.
 As you’ve probably noticed, we can get very sensitive, melancholy, or even defensive when this comes up (or, rather, when it doesn’t come up).